Instructions to AuthorsSCOPE AND AIMS OF THE JOURNAL

 REVIEW OF CONTRIBUTIONS

-All contributions are reviewed by the General Editor as to their suitability for inclusion in the journal and are subject to appropriate peer review.
-Contributors may be asked to revise their contributions before final acceptance and will have an opportunity to review (electronic) proofs before publication.
+All contributions are reviewed initially by the General Editor as to their suitability for inclusion in the journal.
+If the editor deems a submission to be suitable for consideration he will send it to an appropriate peer reviewer.
+The reviewer, whose identity is not disclosed, will be an expert in the relevant field.
+Depending on the findings of the reviewer, contributors may be asked to revise their contributions before final acceptance and will have an opportunity to review typeset (electronic) proofs before publication.
 However, no major changes can be included at proof stage, and corrections must be limited to typographical errors only.

 TYPES OF CONTRIBUTION